vercel/next.js/docs/guides/building-forms.md

 description: This guide is tailored at creating web forms with Next.js and Vercel.
 ---

-# GUIDE: Building a Serverless Web Form with Vercel and Next.js
+# Building a Serverless Web Form with Vercel and Next.js

 Web forms are the primary source of communication between a user and a web application.
 These are used to send data handled by a web server for processing and storage.
 A web form has a **client-server** relationship.
 The form itself is the client, and the server is any storage mechanism that can be used to store, retrieve and send data when needed.